 Photo: Cathrine Dokken

-Backcountry Skiing – The Classic Round Trip in Jotunheimen with guide
+The Classic Backcountry Skiing Round Trip in Jotunheimen

-Join us for an 8-day guided ski tour through Jotunheimen National Park.
-Ski across frozen Lake Gjende, pass Norway’s highest peaks, and stay in cozy mountain lodges like Leirvassbu and Glitterheim.
-Suitable for medium to skilled skiers, this unforgettable adventure includes transport from/to Oslo, offering a seamless way to experience Norway’s stunning winter landscapes.
+Ski in a guided group across frozen lake Gjende, pass Norway’s highest peaks, and stay in cozy mountain lodges like Leirvassbu and Glitterheim.
+Suitable for medium to skilled skiers, this unforgettable adventure includes transport from/to Oslo, offering a seamless and safe way to experience Norway’s stunning winter landscapes.

 Highlights